Lilianada/Lilyslab/Content/writings/157-things-you-can-do-on-your-website.md

 This count includes all essential pages, social/community features, content creation ideas, interactive elements, technical improvements, accessibility, design/art, slash page ideas, and miscellaneous suggestions.

 It is a **comprehensive, categorized, and de-duplicated checklist of things you can do on your website**, combining the 82 ideas from James G’s blog, 32 bit Cafe and the additional ideas from my own diary.
+Feel free to check off what you’ve done or want to do.
+This list is designed to inspire and help you build a truly unique, personal, and feature-rich website!

-### Essential Pages & Site Structure
+#### Essential Pages & Site Structure

 - **Home page** */* The main landing page for your site.
 - **About page** (*about*) Introduce yourself, your background, and the purpose of your site.
 [About page inspiration](https://sive.rs/about)